 Secondhand.
 Very good condition.
+Ex library copy with no external stickers.
+No stamps or stickers on inside pages.
+RFID patch on inside back cover.
 Minor wear to book corners and edges.
 Dust jacket has some light creasing at edges and spine.
 Interior and binding are also very good.

-The oddly compelling story of a man regarded as Australia’s worst prime minister.
+The oddly compelling story of a man (once) regarded as Australia’s worst prime minister.

 William McMahon was a significant, if widely derided and disliked, figure in Australian politics in the second half of the twentieth century.
 This biography tells the story of his life, his career, and his doomed attempts to recast views of his much-maligned time as Australia’s prime minister.

 A man whose life was coloured by tragedy, comedy, persistence, courage, farce, and failure, McMahon’s story has never been told at length.
-Tiberius with a Telephone fills that gap, using deep archival research and extensive interviews with McMahon’s contemporaries and colleagues.
+Tiberius with a Telephone fills that gap by drawing on deep archival research and extensive interviews with McMahon’s contemporaries and colleagues.
 It is a tour de force — an authoritative and colourful account of a unique politician and a vital period in Australia’s history. (book flap)